dcrobertson01/beyondtomorrow/pages/08.about/01.style-guide/default.md

 > “A true revolution of values will soon look uneasily on the glaring contrast of poverty and wealth . .. and say this is not just.”
 > <span class="citation">[Martin Luther King] [mlk]</span>

+Don't forget to add the link information at the bottom or the page:

+    [mlk]: /references/martin-luther-king "Martin Luther King"

+[mlk]: /references/martin-luther-king "Martin Luther King"